Knowing what to buy the campervan and RV lovers in your life is no mean feat.

 Top Pick: Fujifilm Instax Mini Polaroid Camera

-I guess that’s true at any time.
-But travelling in a van seems prime photography territory- you’ll be moving through so many amazing places, and having so many new experiences, that the chance for photos will be neverending.
+Travelling in a van is prime photography territory- you’re moving through so many amazing places, and having so many new experiences, that the chance for photos will be neverending.

-Having a good-quality camera would be awesome.
-If you’re interested, here’s a list of top quality backpacking cameras to take a look at.
+Here’s a list of top quality backpacking cameras to take a look at if the T6 Reel DSLR below doesn’t appeal.

 Top Pick: Canon T6 Rebel DSLR